 - Why do the poor start many businesses but do not grow any of them?

-The book is supported by an outstanding website that includes:
+The book was supported by an outstanding website that included:

 - Introductions to each chapter